JetBrains/kotlin-mobile-docs/topics/kmm-evolution.md

 Kotlin ecosystem components have [four stability levels](https://kotlinlang.org/docs/reference/evolution/components-stability.html): Experimental, Alpha, Beta and Stable.
 Current KMM stability level is **Alpha**.

-It means that Kotlin team is committed to KMM, but the product has not reached the final shape.
-We're eager to listen to your feedback and provide fixes and improvements as soon as possible - but unfortunately it means that we can't provide strict compatibility guarantees yet (because they would hinder deployment of new features and bugfixes).
-That being said, we still try to avoid compatibility issues as much as possible, use feature flags where necessary and provide migration guides for new versions.
+It means that Kotlin team is committed to KMM, and the product will develop quickly.
+We’ll listen to your feedback and provide fixes and improvements as soon as possible.
+Unfortunately, sometimes it means that we won’t be able to guarantee compatibility.
+However, we’ll try to avoid compatibility issues as much as possible by using feature flags and providing migration guides for new versions.

-KMM stability level is mostly defined by stability level of its core subcomponents: the least stable one defines the stability of the whole SDK.
+KMM stability level is mostly defined by stability level of its existing core subcomponents: the least stable one defines the stability of the whole SDK.
+New KMM features and subcomponents are always considered Experimental in first releases - and don’t affect overall stability level.

 |{width="30%"}**Component**|**Stability level**|
 | ---- | --- |